Brazing Copper & Copper Alloys Soldering

-The basic theory and technique of soldering and brazing are the same for all diameters of copper tube.
-The only variables are the filler metal and the amount of time and heat required to complete a given joint.
-The American Welding Society defines soldering as a joining process which takes place below 840°F and brazing as a process that takes place above 840°F but below the melting point of the base metals.
-In actual practice for copper systems, most soldering is done at temperatures from about 350°F to 600°F, while most brazing is done at temperatures ranging from 1100°F to 1500°F.
+The basic theory and technique of soldering and brazing copper are the same for all diameters of tube.
+The only variables are the filler metal and the amount of time and heat required to complete a given copper tube joint.
+The American Welding Society defines soldering as a joining process that takes place below 840°F and brazing as a process that takes place above 840°F but below the melting point of the base metals.
+In actual practice for copper systems, most soldering is done at temperatures from about 350°F to 600°F, while most brazing copper is done at temperatures ranging from 1100°F to 1500°F.

 The choice between soldering or brazing generally depends on the operating conditions of the system and the requirements of the governing construction codes.
 Solder joints are generally used where the service temperature does not exceed 250°F, while brazed joints can be used where greater joint strength is required or where system temperatures are as high as 350°F.

 Although brazed copper joints offer higher joint strength in general, the annealing of the tube and fitting which results from the higher heat used in the brazing process can cause the rated pressure of the system to be less than that of a soldered joint.
 This fact should be considered in choosing which joining process to use.

 Although soldering and brazing are the most common methods of joining copper tube and fittings, they are often the least understood.

 It is this lack of understanding that can develop into poor installation techniques and lead to poor or faulty joints.
 Investigations into the common causes of joint failures revealed several factors contributing to faulty joints, including:

 Although soldering and brazing operations are inherently simple, the deletion or misapplication of a single part of the process may mean the difference between a good joint and a failure.